 Do adults tease your child, even with good intention?
 Learn why you need to respond to others’ teasing and how to do so firmly yet tactfully.

-You’re at a family party, and grandpa teases your child and pretends to take away his toy.
-He means well, as most adults do when they try to make kids laugh, but now the teasing has grown out of hand and your toddler is getting upset.
+You’re at a family party, and grandpa teases your child and pretends to take away her toy.
+He means well, as most adults do when they try to make kids laugh, but now the teasing has grown out of hand and your child is feeling some anxiety.

-But you realize your child is getting upset and doesn’t appreciate the joke everyone seems to be laughing at.
+But you realize she’s getting upset and doesn’t appreciate the joke everyone seems to be laughing at.
 Or worse, she doesn’t even realize they’re laughing because of her.

 Why you need to respond when adults tease your child

 Dealing with people who tease your kids is a balancing act.
-You don’t want to go overboard and monitor what everyone says to your kids.
-Do that often enough and you might prevent others from interacting with them.
+You don’t want to go overboard and monitor everyone’s behavior and what they say to them.
+Do that often enough and you might prevent others from even wanting to spend time with them.

 And some teasing isn’t all that terrible, especially when your child seems to be able to brush it off easily.
 We all tease one another in good jest, so policing even the slightest hint of a tease may be too much.

-But sometimes, adults cross the line or your child feels upset, and it’s time to respond.
-Despite your friends and family’s protests, you may need to trust your gut and stand by your child.
+But sometimes, adults cross the line and she feels upset.
+Despite your friends and family’s protests, you may need to trust your gut and stand by her side.
 Why?

-Kids’ version of jokes and humor don’t fall on the same level as thoes of adults.
-My children’s jokes usually run from corny to downright strange and not funny.
-So when adults pit jokes on kids—no matter how well meaning—it may not sit well at all.
+Kids’ version of jokes and humor don’t fall on the same level as those of us in adulthood.
+Their jokes usually run from corny to downright strange and not funny, so when adults pit jokes—no matter how well meaning—it may not sit well at all.

 After all, your child isn’t an adult or even an older child who can retort with a good comeback.
 She’s not used to this kind of joking, especially when it seems like she’s being made fun of.
 She may have a feeling a line has been crossed but doesn’t know how to defend herself.

-I’ve been in situations where a friend—again, well-meaning—was teasing my son, except the joke was way over his head and didn’t even know my friend was having a laugh.
+I’ve been in teasing situations where a friend—again, well-meaning—was joking with my son.
+Except the joke was way over his head and didn’t even know my friend was having a laugh.
 In those cases, it’s still important to say, “He’s teasing you, it’s a joke” to call it off.

 Let’s say your child does get that it’s a joke about her, and even tries to defend herself with a good-natured “Stop.”
 Some adults may still not take her seriously, assuming she’s in on the joke or is able to laugh it off.
-Other times, they simply don’t take their “no” seriously.
+Other times, they simply don’t take her “no” into account.

-If you know your child has had enough and adults aren’t listening, it’s time to stand up for her on her behalf.
-Coming to her defense not only lets the other adult know to knock it off, it also shows your child that her words should be heard, and that her are valid.
+If you know she has had enough and adults aren’t listening, it’s time to stand up for her on her behalf.
+Coming to her defense not only lets the teaser know to knock it off, it also shows her that her words should be heard and are valid.